Gryczka/wrongler/README.md

 ## Why "Wrongler"?

 Because adding auto-deploy on save is either brilliantly right or hilariously wrong depending on your perspective.
-YOLO! 🎉
+It's called WRONG-ler because:

+- Every file save triggers a deployment (what could go wrong? 😅)
+- No confirmation, no safety nets, just pure deployment chaos
+- It's the tool equivalent of "hold my beer and watch this"

+**Use YOLO deploy solely for fun and at your own risk.** YOLO! 🎉

 ## Differences from Wrangler

-Currently: None!
-Wrongler passes all commands through to wrangler.

-Planned: Addition of `--yolo` and `--verbose` flags to the `deploy` command.
+Wrongler adds the `--yolo` flag to the `deploy` command for automatic redeployment on file changes.
+All other commands work exactly the same as wrangler.

 ## Development